-Businesses and their customers are facing a new reality due to COVID-19, which has completely turned plans upside down and changed our lifestyle.
-In-store shopping used to be considered an obvious thing for any shopper, to wander around the store, to touch and feel the products with their bare hands, or to experience the good on the spot.
+Businesses and their customers are facing a new reality due to COVID-19, which has turned plans upside down and changed our lifestyles.
+In-store shopping was considered an obvious thing for any shopper: to wander around the store, touch and feel the products with their bare hands, or experience the good on the spot.
 Due to COVID-19 prevention, it is getting harder due to the fear of spreading the virus.

 However, in-store shopping is inevitable in the retail business.
-Even though many brands offer online channels, customers still want to come back in-person.
+Even though many brands offer online channels, customers still want to return in person.
 Therefore, in today’s article, we will provide you with some tips for COVID-19 prevention to ensure the safety of your customers who shop in-store

 There is a lot to keep up out there.
 Facts and recommendations have shifted countless times ever since the virus appeared in China.
 New symptoms, up-to-date statistics, and protective procedures are emerging, which are all crucial for you to stay updated.